-The bowling green continues to be maintained to the high standards associated with this type of traditional municipal provision, within a present area enclosed on all four sides by mature formal hedges.
+The bowling green continues to be maintained to the high standards associated with this type of traditional municipal

 This part of the site, which also accommodates a large herbaceous and shrub border, has been enhanced by significant improvements to its paths, furnishings, fences and gates.
 The installation of new gates now allows the closure of the facility during the closed winter season, diverting pedestrian traffic along a new footpath adjacent to the tennis courts.